symphony-collaboration/symphony/infrastructure/README.md

 ## Prometheus Cluster

-A monitoring service that is used to scrape metrics from active rooms.
+A monitoring service that is used to scrape and aggregate metrics from active rooms.